-- One of our partners is a member of the Norwegian Bar Association's Human Rights Committee. - Wikborg Rein has a long-standing partnership with the Norwegian Helsinki Committee, a non-governmental non-profit organization that works to promote human rights, both in Norway and internationally. - We have a partnership with the Stine Sofie Foundation.
-The foundation works to prevent and uncover violence and abuse against children and youth, and to protect those who are vulnerable and to strengthen their rights. - In 2023, we had internal sessions with our partners with focus on human rights.
-For instance, we celebrated Pride together with the Norwegian Helsinki Committee with focus on the situation for LGBTQIA+ people in Ukraine.
-We also marked International
+- One of our partners is a member of the Norwegian Bar Association's Human Rights Committee. - Routines and reports regarding working hours have been further developed and strengthened. - Wikborg Rein has a long-standing partnership with the Norwegian Helsinki Committee, a non-governmental non-profit organization that works to promote human rights, both in Norway and internationally.

-Women's Day with a lecture about the situation for women in Russia, together with the Norwegian Helsinki Committee.
+- We have a partnership with the Stine Sofie Foundation.
+The foundation works to prevent and uncover violence and abuse against children and youth, and to protect those who are vulnerable and to strengthen their rights. - Wikborg Rein also has a partnership with NOAS (Norwegian Organisation for Asylum Seekers), that is an independent membership organisation that works to promote asylum seekers' legal protection in Norway. - In December 2024, we employed a person in a newly created position as compliance manager.
+The person will start in August 2025. - In 2024, 3 classroom trainings on Ethics including Human Rights was carried out. - Together with the organisation Skeive Funkiser, our LGBTQI+ network hosted a Pride reception in June.
+The network promotes equality and inclusion at Wikborg Rein and provides a platform for LGBTQI+ employees and allies to meet. - We also marked the International Women's Day together with our partner the Norwegian Helsinki Committee with a lecture about the situation for women in Russia.